22 Fascinating Pacman Frog Facts For Amphibian Lovers

 13. They Have Teeth

 The Pacman frog isn’t all soft and squishy.
-They have teeth, and they are one of the only species that do.
-The teeth and bones along the jaw are used to trap prey.
-When a Pacman frog bites down on its prey, the teeth dig in to keep the animal locked in.
+They are the only popular pet frog species with both vomerine and maxillary teeth.
+When a Pacman frog bites down on their prey, the teeth dig in to keep the animal locked in.

 This feature is important to remember when handling or feeding a Pacman frog.
 Although these frogs aren’t typically aggressive, they may bite if they mistake your fingers for food.
 They can draw blood, so be careful.